Mew-Lew/Rom-conversion-scripts/ISO2GOD/Android Automated/setup_iso2god.md

 ### Setting up ISO2GOD on Termux

+## This will require 5GB free storage on your device.

 1. **Create ISO2GOD Input Folder:**
    - In your download folder, create a folder called `ISO2GOD Input`.
    - Move your Xbox 360 ISO roms (loose or zipped) into the folder.